core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 Assembling the URI of a request for the discovery resource of a BLE device with the MAC address 00:11:22:33:44:55 would thus be assembled, under the rules of {{Section 6.4 of RFC7252}}, to `coap://001122334455.ble.arpa/.well-known/core`.

+These addresses do not convey a particular version of CoAP-over-GATT (or, more generally, scheme of transporting CoAP over other Bluetooth mechanisms):
+When the referenced device is found, Bluetooth's discovery mechanisms are used, and discovering the service US indicates availability of CoAP-over-GATT as specified in this document.

 Locally defined host or service name registries may be used to create names that are more suitable for human interaction.
 For DNS, which is widely used for this purpose,